filippo-fonseca/bioscraper/README.md

 **3. Change PATH to Chrome WebDriver**

-Make sure you change the PATh varibale in `main.py` to link to your chromdiver on your local machine.
+Make sure you change the PATH variable in `main.py` to link to your chromdiver on your local machine.
 If you do not have it, you must install it.

 Created by [**@FilippoFonseca**](https://https://www.twitter.com/FilippoFonseca) and [**@markmusic2727.**](https://www.twitter.com/markmusic2727)